Rose/House

 Rose/House is a 2023 science fiction mystery novella by American author Arkady Martine.
 It was first published by Subterranean Press.

 Synopsis

-When architect Basit Deniau died, his will stated that all his many artistic and cultural treasures were to be kept within his final creation, Rose House, a superintelligent smart home in the Mojave desert—and that the only person who would ever be allowed inside was his estranged former student, Seline Gisil, who could visit for up to 7 days per year.
+When architect Basit Deniau died, his will stated that all his many artistic and cultural treasures were to be kept within his final creation, Rose House, a superintelligent smart home in the Mojave desert—and that the only person who would ever be allowed inside was his estranged former student, Selene Gisil, who could visit for up to 7 days per year.

 In accordance with legislation regarding duty of care from artificial intelligences, Rose House has just notified local police that a dead body has been unattended within its premises for more than 24 hours.
 Selene Gisil would be the obvious suspect, except that she has been in Turkey for over a month.
 Now detective Maritza Smith must figure out how someone could have been killed within Rose House, where no one—including herself—is ever granted access.